canonical/snapd-desktop-integration/README.md

 * icon_image: the value must be a string variant with the path to a picture.
 It will show that picture to the right of the message.
 Be careful with the picture size.

+### Using d-feet

+D-feet can be used to call the methods.
+To pass the 'extra_data' field, it is required to specify the format in the dictionary.

+Example for ApplicationIsBeingRefreshed:

+    "Firefox","",{"icon":GLib.Variant("s","firefox")}

 ## Code formatting

 Use "clang-format -i SOURCE_FILE_NAME" after any change to automatically